-The file \$GSDL3HOME/web/WEB-INF/web.xml contains the setup information for Tomcat.
+The file \$GSDL3HOME/web/WEB-INF/web.xml contains the configuration information for Tomcat.
 It tells Tomcat what servlets to load, what initial parameters to pass them, and what web names map to the servlets.
-There are three servlets specified in web.xml (these correspond to the three links in the welcome page for Greenstone 3): one is a test servlet that just prints "hello greenstone" to a web page.
+There are four servlets specified in web.xml (these correspond to the four servlet links in the welcome page for Greenstone 3): one is a test servlet that just prints "hello greenstone" to a web page.
 This is useful if you are having trouble getting Tomcat set up.
-The other two are Greenstone library servlets, library, which serves localsite, and library1 which serves soapsite.
-Both of these servlets use the standard interface (called default).
+The other three are the Greenstone library servlets described in Section 1.1.3, library, classic and gateway.
+Each servlet must specify which site and which interface to use.
+Having multiple servlets provides a way of serving different sites, or the same site with a different style of presentation.
+Site\name and interface\name are just two examples of initialisation parameters used by the library servlets.
+The full list is shown in Table 2.